Terraform-VMWare-Modules/terraform-vsphere-vm/tests/smoke/README.md

 # Smoke Test

-You need to run the plan using vars.tfvars
+You need to run the plan using private.tfvars

 ### Example: